ExQDev/ra-dbreply/readme.md

 > NOW SUPPORTS: mongodb, couchdb, mysql, postgre

->> NOTE: You need to predefine table structure for SQL databases at server.
-Only predefined columns will be filled.
-Maybe later it will automatically create new columns and tables, but for now you must do it yourself.

 1. Basic usage

 To replicate(clone, copy) your one database to another, you have to provide this cloud function your credentials for these databases.